 Chains for jewelry making come in many different styles.
 While you can easily make your own chain, the process can be time-consuming.
-It's often easier to purchase prefabricated chain to use in your jewelry designs.
+It's often easier to purchase a prefabricated chain to use in your jewelry designs.
 Buying chain in bulk saves time and expense and can give you many more choices in styles.
 Local bead shops often carry a limited selection of types, finishes, and styles but you can find many sources online.

-- You can choose round cable chain, oval cable chain, and flat cable chain.
+- You can choose a round cable chain, oval cable chain, and flat cable chain.
 A cable chain, also known as link chain, is made up of round or oval links of the same size.
 This style can usually be found in a simple necklace with a pendant or a charm.
 This chain works well with small to medium-size pendants.

 - The figaro chain incorporates a pattern of two or three small circular links with one elongated oval link.

 - The links of a rolo chain are usually identical and often round.
 These links join in a simple alternating sequence, making this chain simple yet durable.

 - Snake chain may also be called Brazilian chain.
 The tight-linked snake chain has a round or square cross-section and links that create a slight zigzag look joined together forming a flexible chain.
 It looks like a smooth snakeskin, hence its name.